getsentry/sentry.engineering/data/blog/shipping-features-without-writing-code.md

 authors: ['rajjoshi']
 ---

 I've been riding the AI-assisted coding wave since the early days of Copilot in VS Code.
 Like many developers, I've jumped between tools — Cursor, Claude Code, Windsurf—always chasing that perfect developer experience.
-I have really felt my productivity increase as the "tab" models get substantively better.
+I have really seen my productivity increase as the "tab" models get substantively better.

 But if I'm being honest, I've struggled to find compelling use cases for background agents.
-Most of the time, I'd spend more energy crafting the perfect prompt than I would have just using tab completion or just doing it myself.
-I remember trying to "vibe code" something, getting frustrated by the lack of progress due to bugs and ended up reverting everything and starting fresh with my own approach.
+Most of the time, I'd spend more energy crafting the perfect prompt than I would have just using tab completion or doing it myself.
+I remember trying to "vibe code" something, getting frustrated by the lack of progress due to bugs, and ended up reverting everything and starting fresh with my own approach.
 The overhead of context-setting and prompt refinement often felt like more work than the actual task.

 That changed recently when Sentry got access to Cursor's background agents, and I finally found a use case that made me think "okay, this is actually useful."

 ## Open PR Comments

 For one of my first projects at Sentry, I was tasked with adding additional language support to our [Open PR Comments feature](https://sentry.engineering/blog/how-open-pr-comments-work).
-This feature works by parsing Git hunk headers using regex to extract function names and to notify developers for existing bugs in areas of the code they are modifying.
+This feature works by parsing Git hunk headers using regex to extract function names and to notify developers of existing bugs in areas of the code they are modifying.

 The existing implementation supported Python and TypeScript, and I was tasked with adding support for Ruby and PHP.
 But here's the thing—I had never written a single line of PHP or Ruby before this.
 The whole process was pretty tedious, involving lots of Stack Overflow searches, language documentation deep-dives, and trial-and-error with regex patterns.

 The feature had gained significant traction, and there was an active [GitHub issue](https://github.com/getsentry/sentry/issues/69824) for additional language support with C# as one of the top requests.
 But the overhead for the background research was always deprioritized.

-Fast forward to few weeks ago - when Sentry got access to Cursor Background agents, I thought that this seems like exactly the kind of isolated, well-defined task that a background agent might actually be good at.
+Fast forward to a few weeks ago - when Sentry got access to Cursor's background agents, I thought that this seemed like exactly the kind of isolated, well-defined task that a background agent might actually be good at.
 I had already refactored the code to be more modular, and implementing a new regex parser felt like something an agent could handle without getting lost in the weeds.

 ## Prompting

 Here's where it gets interesting.
-Frankly, I was a bit skeptical and didn’t think it would really do much.
+Frankly, I was a bit skeptical and didn't think it would really do much.
 I didn't overthink it.
 No elaborate prompt engineering, no detailed specifications.
 I just told the background agent:

 ![Original Prompt](/images/shipping-features-without-writing-code/original-prompt.png)